-I make sculptures that are categorized into veins of work.
+I make assemblage-based sculptures that are categorized into veins of work.
 Each focuses on a distinctive narrative, material makeup, procedure, and form.
-My sculptures preserve my memories, Italian-American heritage, embellished imaginings of loved ones, passion for tennis, and locale through the use of diverse materials that converge into multifaceted vignettes.
+My sculptures preserve my passion for tennis, Italian-American heritage, memories of my family's former coat manufacturing enterprise, and the highly dysfunctional yet loving home life I experienced with my older brother and hoarder parents in a cramped one-bedroom apartment all situated in the City of Newburgh, NY.
+Through making, I explore notions of Italian-Americanness, embellished imaginings of loved ones, aspects of my post-industrial hometown, and more through the use of diverse yet specific materials that make up my life and converge into multifaceted vignettes.

 My work ranges from intimate objects to large-scale constructions.
-I gather materials that relate to my childhood musings, such as discarded “clinker” bricks, animal bones, insect parts, and plant matter.
-Once I bring these elements into my workspace, I integrate them with carved wood, ceramic, and cast metal components that I produce en masse.
-The results are entities that embody everything that is meaningful to me.
-I fashion unique tools, invent procedures, and implement surface treatments derived from substances that relate to the body, such as lipstick, hosiery, and urinal cake.
-These materials are personally connected to me and evoke specific memories, which I immortalize with a thorough drenching of various resins.
+I gather materials that have fascinated me since I was a child, such as discarded “clinker” bricks, deer bones, and water caltrops that are present in my local ecosystem.
+Once I bring these elements into my workspace, I often combine them with carved wood, ceramic, and cast aluminum components that I produce en masse.
+The results are entities, essentially portraits and self-portraits, that embody everything that is meaningful to me.
+I fashion unique tools, invent procedures, and implement surface treatments derived from substances that relate to the body, such as lipstick, hosiery, marzipan, and urinal cake.
+These materials evoke specific memories, which I immortalize with a thorough drenching of various resins and sealants.

 Daniel Giordano (b.
 1988, Poughkeepsie, NY) is an artist based in Newburgh, NY.
 Daniel earned his MFA from the University of Delaware in 2016.
 He participated in the AIM Fellowship at the Bronx Museum of the Arts in 2021 and EmergeNYC fellowship at the Hemispheric Institute of Performance and Politics in 2015.
 Giordano’s work has been the subject of recent solo exhibitions at The Hyde Collection, Glens Falls, NY (2024); MASS MoCA, North Adams, MA (2023); Turley Gallery, Hudson, NY (2023); JDJ, New York, NY (2023).
 His work has been included in recent group exhibitions at High Noon, New York, NY (2024); Grimm, New York, NY (2024); The Bronx Museum of the Arts, The Bronx, NY (2024); Helena Anrather, New York, NY (2023).
 Giordano’s work has been featured in The New York Times, The Brooklyn Rail, Sculpture Magazine, and Cultured Magazine, among others.